-When people hear the word “cilantro,” most picture the bright green leaves that we see chopped up in salsa or guacamole and that provide the distinctive citrus-like flavor common throughout Latin American cuisine.
+When people hear the word “cilantro,” most picture the bright green leaves that we see chopped up in salsa or guacamole, and that provide the distinctive citrus-like flavor common throughout Latin American cuisine.
 For many, cilantro adds a crisp brightness to a dish; however, others think it tastes unpleasantly soapy.
 One fact that both groups often overlook is that it can be used in both fresh and dried forms.
-Oregano and basil are both widely known as herbs that can be flavorful whether they are taken from the garden or from the spice cabinet but cilantro is equally versatile.
+So how are dried and fresh cilantro similar?
+Different?
+Let’s dive in.

-Does dried cilantro have the flavor as fresh cilantro?
+Does dried cilantro have the same flavor as fresh cilantro?

-Can you use dried cilantro in place of fresh cilantro or vice versa?
+Can you use dried cilantro in place of fresh cilantro?
+And vice versa?

 As noted above, the dried form of this herb can be appealing to those who do not really like cilantro.
 The flavor that dried cilantro imparts is subtle but present enough that you will be able to identify it.
 In other words, it is better than omitting the herb entirely but not by much.